OpenGDPS/core/README.md

 :warning: | The server is still in beta testing, and is not intended to be used publicly

+:warning: | Requires refactoring, need to rewrite to FastAPI, change SQLite to something better

 # Installation
 Soon...